Contemplaytion/Scurry-Mouse-Visualizer/README.md

 - Windows Only:
     - Due to my limitations as a brand-new developer, I'm only able to guarentee stability/functionality of this software on Windows.
 I tried to test it in an Ubuntu VM, but I ran into some problems caused by linux sandboxing, and I don't know enough about linux to solve them, or even if they are solveable.

+- IF NOT RUNNING .exe VERSION:
-- Requires Python 3.12.x (if not running binary version):
+    - Requires Python 3.12.x:
        - I originally started building the app using python 3.12.6.
 However, when python 3.13.0 came out recently, I tested the app out with the new interpereter, and found that some libraries don't seem to be compatible.
 However, I found that the app is fully compatible with Python 3.12.7 (archived).

     - Python Dependencies (required libraries):
         - pynput (for handling mouse input data)
         - Pygame (for rendering the graphics)
         - PyQt6 (for constructing and running the GUI)

 # Installation: